Meiji Shrine

 Detailed Information

-In April 1945, many of the shrine’s buildings were destroyed in an air raid, but the forest served as a refuge for people and suffered little damage.
-It may have escaped significant fire damage because it was composed of broadleaf trees rather than easily flammable conifers.
+In April 1945, many of Meiji Shrine’s shrine buildings were destroyed by air raids, but the forest became a place of refuge for people and suffered little damage.
+Perhaps it was spared the spread of fire because it was made up of evergreen broadleaf trees rather than highly flammable conifers.

-At the start of the construction, the inner garden contained approximately 120,000 trees of about 365 species, including native species.
-According to the second comprehensive survey, this number has decreased to about 36,000 trees of 234 species.
-Natural selection has taken place, and the trees have grown larger.
-Furthermore, around 3,000 species of living organisms, including new species and endangered species as well as rare plants and animals in Tokyo, have been reported, generating considerable interest.
+At the time of construction, the inner precinct forest consisted of about 120,000 trees of 365 species, including native species.
+According to the second comprehensive survey of the shrine grounds, this had changed to about 36,000 trees of 234 species.
+Through natural selection, the trees have grown large and strong.

 Meiji Shrine Movies